bkaestner/codewars-rules/rules/0100-Writing-a-kata.md

 Use the preloaded section only for helpers or constraints
 ---------------------------------------------------------
+The preloaded code is both usable by you and the user.
+It's the perfect place to put helpers or data structures that the user should use, or to freeze objects in dynamic languages.

-While it might seem tempting to put your solution into the preloaded code section, don't.
+However, __never__ put your solution into the preloaded code!
 Some languages provide reflection or similar means to check your preloaded code, which enables a user to cheat rather easily.

-Also, if you're using a dynamic language like Python, JavaScript or Ruby, keep in mind that the user can change `Math.random` or similar features unless you use `Object.freeze` or similar.
-Java, Haskell, C# and potential other statically typed languages don't share this problem.
+Instead, put your solution into a local scope (see "Hide your solution").

 Provide helpers for tasks that are dull